How to use five years separation as the grounds for divorce

-No-fault divorce was introduced in England and Wales on the 6th of April 2022 which removes the need to choose one of the five facts to support the 'irretrievable' breakdown of a marriage.
-All the information below is applicable to the previous system, and divorces that were issued before the 6th of April 2022.
+No-fault divorce was introduced in England and Wales on April 6th, 2022 which removes the need to choose a ground or reason to support the 'irretrievable' breakdown of a marriage.

-You can read more about this change in our no-fault divorce guide
+You can read more about this change in our no-fault divorce guide.

 How is ‘five years separation’ defined in England and Wales?